 The Project site is located east of the ODSVRA, and northeast of the Oso Flaco Day Use Area and Oso Flaco Lake Trail.
 The Nipomo Bluff Trail terminates approximately 0.6 mile east of the Project site, and a small segment of the Juan Batista de Anza National Historic Trail has been constructed along a portion of State Route 1 east of the Project area.
+The County Parks Department will require from the Applicant as a condition of approval a new Offer to Dedicate (OTD) for a trail easement along the Phillips 66 Willow Road (Highway 1) property frontage, for the Juan Batista de Anza National Historic Trail.

 The western Phillips 66 property line is approximately 1.5 miles from the ocean.
 The nearest vertical coastal access points are located approximately 4.5 miles to the north (pedestrian and vehicle access at the entrance to the ODSVRA) and 0.74 mile south (pedestrian only access from Oso Flaco Lake).